strandjs/IntroLabs/IntroClassFiles/Tools/IntroClass/Wireshark/Wireshark.md

 >It is scriptable.

 Cons of **tcpdump**
->it is contained within the terminal and to be honest, having some visualizations can be very, very helpful when dealing with **large** datasets.
+>It is contained within the terminal and to be honest, having some visualizations can be very, very helpful when dealing with **large** datasets.

 Pros of **Wireshark**
 >Great visual representation of networking packets and more.